 Graduate Spotlight May 2018 Tricia L’abbe

-Spa Tech • May 30, 2018
+Albert Quintero • May 30, 2018

 Tricia L’Abbe worked as a recruiter in the telecommunications field for many stressful years.
 She felt it was time to look into another career field because of the high stress she had been under.
 Her physician recommended massage therapy to combat the constant stress she was under.
 Her massage therapist turned out to be a graduate of Spa Tech Institute and recommended that she visit the school in Ipswich to find out if it was a career for her.